internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Summary

 The objective of this RFC is to provide the governance overview of onboarding a member.
-This RFC defines onboarding process for new member as well as the requirementies for entities who wish to join. he RFC details out the process of member onboarding starting from Qualification of a Member and Application stages through to the Activation and operation policies.
+This RFC defines the onboarding process for a new member as well as the requirements for entities who wish to join. he RFC details out the process of member onboarding starting from Qualification of a Member and Application stages through to the Activation and operation policies.

 ## Motivation